ycemsubakan/TwoStepLearning/README.md

-# Code for the paper ``On the Effectiveness of Two-Step Learning for Generative Models with Learnable Priors``.
+# Code for the paper ``On the Effectiveness of Two-Step Learning for Latent-Variable Models``.

 ## Requirements
 * Python >= 3.x